GaryCXJk/tiled-plugin/doc/src/usage.md

 the camera is moving by changing the deltaX and deltaY.
 A delta of 0 means that the image stays stationary on that axis, while a delta of 1 makes the image scroll with the same speed as the player.

+As an added feature, you can define a viewport.
+What it does is it allows you to add essentially a smaller window in which the image is rendered.
+Anything that falls outside this viewport will be cut off.
+You can set a viewport by using viewportX, viewportY, viewportWidth and viewportHeight, and you can also give the viewports their own delta with viewportDeltaX and viewportDeltaY.

 ## Extra notes on parallax images